thonatt/CSL/README.md

 ## Structs and Interface blocks

-CSL structs are declared using the syntax `GL_STRUCT(StructTypename, member list ...);`.
+CSL structs are declared using the syntax `CSL_STRUCT(StructTypename, member-list ...);`.
 As members in C++ have no way to know if they belong to a struct, CSL has to use some form of reflection, based on C++ preprocessor magic.
-So to help the preprocessor looping over the members, one must declare the `member list` using *typed expressions*, which look like this: `(Type1) member1, (Type2) member2, ...`
+So to help the preprocessor looping over the members, `member list` have to be declared using *typed expressions*, which look like this: `(Type1) member1, (Type2) member2, ...`

 <details>
     <summary>Struct examples</summary>